eguven/mobai/docs/rules_and_concepts.md

 #### Mobile vs Immobile Units

 Mobile units can target game tiles which sets their path to that tile whereas immobile units can only target units.
+Reached game tile targets are cleared automatically.

 ### Clear Target